BCS-WebDev/Week5-Homework/README.md

 and, each future time block will be colored green.
 At the turn of each hour, the scheduler will refresh automatically to observe these changes.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The script is rather simple.
-And we will go through the logic in no particular order.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We will go through the logic in no particular order.

 * Run script after DOM loads
 * Function to append time blocks
-    - Create & append row
+    - Create & append row as timeblock
     - Create, set, & append hour to row
     - Create, set, & append text area to row
     - Create, set, & append save button to row